ositaka/design-code-tips-v2/src/pages/code/2021-08-09-how-to-add-an-intro-to-website-with-js.md

   - Animation
 ---

-I am using a `sessionStorage` item to set a cookie, in case the intro has been already played or in case you are not visiting the `home` page.
+I am using a `sessionStorage` item to set a cookie when the browser plays the intro for the first time.
+Like this, we do not borrow the visitors by playing it multiple times, or just play it when they visit the `home` page.

 ```js
 <!-- intro -->